AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/notificaiton-profiles.md

 >
 >In case of error or if the profiles have not been defined, Adobe will default to notifying existing users assigned to the **Cloud Manager Developer** or **Deployment Manager** profiles.

-## Assign the  Users to the new notification product profiles {#add-users}
+## Assign Users to the Notification Profiles {#add-users}

-Now that the groups have been created, you must assign the appropriate users.
+Now that the profiles have been created, you must assign the appropriate users.
 You can do this when creating new users or by updating existing users.

-### Add New Users to Groups {#new-user}
+### Add New Users to Profiles {#new-user}

 Follow these steps to add users for whom federated IDs have not yet been set up.